 8. Admire the Clock Tower

 The Clock Tower (Uhrturm) is Graz’s defining landmark.
 It acquired its appearance in the mid-16th century when the original Gothic tower was redone in a more contemporary Renaissance style with three coats of arms adorning the walls.
 The Clock Tower is extraordinarily photogenic and at first glance will leave you perplexed and wonder whether the clock is out of order.
-This is due to a quirky anomaly, the clock’s minute hand and hour hand are in fact switched.
-This is due to the fact that the minute hand was added quite a time after the hour hand of the clock.
+Unusually, the clock’s big hand is the hour hand.
+This quirky anomaly is due to the fact that the minute hand was added quite a time after the hour hand of the clock.

 Interestingly, the clock tower is one of the last two standing pieces of the original Schlossberg fortress, the demolition of which was ordered by Napoleon in 1809 after his army had defeated the Habsburgs.
 So cherished is the Clock Tower that townsfolk paid Napoleon a ransom of 2987 florins and 11 farthings to spare it during its 1809 invasion.